Cluster Configuration Costs

 Google Cloud Platform

 In Google Cloud regions, the incrementality of your backups is not preserved.
 Each copy stored in Google Cloud is a full copy.
-Because of this, Google Cloud backup copies might incur higher costs than the original incremental backup copies.
+Because of this, enabling backup copies in a Google Cloud region will likely result in exponentially higher costs compared to other cloud providers.

 In AWS and Azure regions, the incrementality of your backups is preserved during the copy process.